Chirry254/syriatel-customer-churn/README.md

 Example features:

 international plan, total day charge, customer service calls, voice mail plan, etc.
+### 🔀 Train-Test Split

+To evaluate our models properly, we split the dataset into training and test sets using an 80/20 split.

+We use **stratification** on the target to preserve the churn rate distribution in both sets.

 ## Modeling
+Our goal is to build predictive models that can accurately identify customers who are likely to churn.
+We will begin with logistic regression as a baseline model, then implement decision trees, and finally tune hyperparameters to improve performance.

+We will evaluate model performance using:
+- Accuracy, Precision, Recall, F1-Score
+- Confusion Matrix
+- ROC Curve & AUC Score
 Models used: Logistic Regression, Decision Tree,
 🔍 Exploratory Data Analysis (EDA)
 Churn rate is ~14.5%